-LearningWorks AfterSchool (LWAS) provides free, high-quality afterschool and summer programs for students in grades Pre-K-5 who are academically performing below or partially below grade level, and may not have the resources to access a paid afterschool enrichment or tutoring program.
-The primary focus of the afterschool and summer programs is academic enrichment through project-based, hands-on, and engaging curriculum.
-We involve our students in a innovative blend of STEAM (Science, Technology, Engineering, Arts, and Math) and literacy activities to help improve each child’s academic standing, all in a safe and supportive environment.
+LearningWorks AfterSchool (LWAS) provides free, high-quality after-school and summer programs for students in grades Pre-K-5 who are academically performing below or partially below grade level and may not have the resources to access a paid after-school enrichment or tutoring program.
+Our primary focus is academic enrichment through project-based, hands-on, and engaging curriculum.
+We involve our students in a innovative blend of STEAM (Science, Technology, Engineering, Arts, and Math) and literacy activities to help improve each child’s academic standing in a safe and supportive environment.
 Transportation and a healthy snack are also provided.

 elementary students attend our free afterschool and summer programs